Choosing a Fly Line that Works for You

 There are plenty more things you will want to consider when picking your line.
 Things such as: Do you want a sinking fly line or a floating fly line?
 What’s the coating and core made from?
 Is monofilament or multifilament best for the temperature?
 Should you go with double tapered, weight forward taper or level taper?
 And wait, about the running line, what’s the deal with that?
 Are you delicately presenting dry flies or are you tossing streamers?
 Do you need to focus on long distance casting or close and short casts?
 See, there’s a lot to consider when choosing the right weight line for fly fishing!
 We will save these topics for a different article, as I wanted to specifically discuss line weights in this one.

 I hope this article has been helpful in choosing the line weight that is most suitable for you.
 I also hope you might have learned a little bit about why that is the best option - not just because someone told you so!
 Another good resource is the AFFTA Approved Fly Line Weight Chart, which you can utilize by visiting here.
-If you have any questions, please don’t hesitate to reach out to me or any other Curated Fly Fishing Expert - we are more than stoked to help you be successful on the water!
+If you have any questions, please don’t hesitate to reach out to me or another Curated Fly Fishing Expert - we are more than stoked to help you be successful on the water!